greenlight-coop/infrastructure/terraform/README.md

     $(terraform output kubeconfig_command)

 Add Argo CD and wait until all the infrasturce applications are configured.
 It's complete when all the applications show as configured (green) in the Argo CD UI.
 The following command installs Argo CD and the infrastructure application:

     terraform apply -auto-approve -target=k8s_manifest.argocd-greenlight-infrastructure-application

-Check that the Tekton Dashboard ingress certificate was correctly configured and if not (due to timeout) delete the certificate in Argo CD and it will be automatically recreated.
+Check that the various ingress certificates were correctly configured and if not (due to timeout) delete the affected ingress (or the certificate) and it will be automatically recreated.

 Build the remainder of the Terraform resources: